 The amazon at the heart of Colombia is super remote and is even home to some uncontacted indigenous tribes.
 It’s also where FARC rebels are reportedly still present, so these are not exactly areas suitable for tourists.
 If you want to go into the Amazon, flying to Leticia is essentially the only mainstream option.
 Leticia has border connections with Peru and Brazil.

-Places to visit in Colombia
+Places to see in Colombia

 These are a few of the best places to visit and top things to do in Colombia.
 They’re roughly in a north to south order.